MegaOwIer/rucgraph/README.md

+# rucgraph

-# rucgraph: a collection of cpp header files for graph computing
+This is a collection of cpp header files mainly used for graph computing tasks